philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 **How I live for the moments**

 *como eu vivo os momentos*

 **Where I'm still in Your presence**

-*onde ainda estou em sua presenÁa*
+*onde ainda estou em sua presen√ßa*

 **All the noise dies down**

 *todos os barulhos desaparecem*

 Lord speak to me now
 -Senhor fale comigo agora

 You have all my attention
--VocÍ tem toda a minha atenÁ„o
+-Voc–ñ tem toda a minha aten—É—Åo

 I will linger and listen
 -Eu vou permanecer e escutar

 I can't miss a thing
--N„o posso perder nada
+-N—Åo posso perder nada

 Lord I know my heart wants more of You
--Senhor eu sei meu coraÁ„o quer mais de vocÍ
+-Senhor eu sei meu cora—É—Åo quer mais de voc–ñ

 My heart wants something new
--Meu coraÁ„o quer algo novo
+-Meu cora—É—Åo quer algo novo

 So I surrender all
--Ent„o eu entrego tudo
+-Ent—Åo eu entrego tudo

 All I want is to live within Your love
--tudo que eu quero È viver dentro do seu amor
+-tudo que eu quero –∂ viver dentro do seu amor

 Be undone by who You are
--ser desfeito por quem vocÍ È
+-ser desfeito por quem voc–ñ –∂

 My desire is to know You deeper
--Meu desejo È te conhecer profundamente
+-Meu desejo –∂ te conhecer profundamente

 Lord I will open up again
 -Senhor eu vou me abrir de novo